RobinBoers/fallen_world/README.md

 ## The map

 The map I used is a custom made I made with [WorldPainter](https://www.worldpainter.net).
-If you want the map, send me an e-mail at robin@geheimesite.nl
+The map and the datapack are closely intergrated into one and other, so if you want the map, send me an e-mail at robin@geheimesite.nl